-GENERAL COUNSEL OF THE DEPARTMENT OF DEFENSE 1600 DEFENSE PENTAGON WASHINGTON, DC 20301-1600

 GENERAL COUNSEL

-MAY 2 3 2011

-OSD-

 The Honorable Richard G. Lugar Attn: Ms. Darlee McCollum United States Senate Washington, DC 20510

 Dear Senator Lugar:

-I am pleased to respond to your letter to the Assistant Secretary of Defense for Legislative Affairs. dated March 28, 2011. in which you forward the concerns of your constituen(b)(6) about the pre-trial confinement of Private Bradley Manning at Quantico, Virginia.
+I am pleased to respond to your letter to the Assistant Secretary of Defense for Legislative Affairs, dated March 25, 2011, in which you forward the concerns of your constituent (b)(6) about the pre-trial confinement of Private Bradley Manning at Quantico, Virginia.

 Private Manning is charged with very serious offenses involving classified information and U.S. national security, but in our system of military justice, as in our system of civilian justice in this country, he is presumed innocent until proven guilty.
 Likewise, pre-trial confinement is common in both the military and civilian criminal justice systems, and has been determined to be appropriate in Private Manning's case.

 Following his arrest in May 2010, Private Manning was originally in pre-trial confinement at Camp Arifjan, Iraq.
 In July 2010, Private Manning was transferred to pre-trial confinement at the Marine Corps Base Quantico Pre-trial Confinement Facility.
-The reason for this transfer was that Private Manning's court martial is based in the Washington, DC-area, and Department of Defense regulations generally require pre-trial confinement at a facility nearest the court-martial proceedings. (b)(6) expressed concern to you about the treatment of Private Manning in the continement facility at Quantico.
+The reason for this transfer was that Private Manning's court martial is based in the Washington, DC-area, and Department of Defense regulations generally require pre-trial confinement at a facility nearest the court-martial proceedings.

+expressed concern to you about the conditions of Private Manning's confinement at Quantico.
 Unfortunately, there was considerable misinformation in the public dialogue about Private Manning's confinement there.
 We are satisfied that Private Manning's pre-trial confinement at Quantico was in compliance with legal and regulatory standards in all respects.
 While there, Private Manning was classified as a maximum security detainee based on a variety of factors in regulations promulgated by the Department of the Navy.
-Though Private Manning was classified a maximum security detainee at Quantico, he occupied the very same type of singleoccupancy cell that all other pretrial detainees occupied, regardless of their security classification.
+Though Private Manning was classified a maximum security detainee at Quantico, he occupied the very same type of single-occupancy cell that all other pretrial detainees occupied, regardless of their security classification.
 Further, Private Manning was permitted one hour of recreation time a day, access to a gym and basketball court, meals, medical care, mental health counseling, television, outside visitors, phone calls, mail, and routine visits from his lawyer.